nxp-upstream/zephyr/samples/subsys/usb/cdc_multi/README.rst

    :name: USB CDC-MULTI
    :relevant-api: usbd_api _usb_device_core_api uart_interface

-   Use USB CDC-ACM driver to implement a serial port echo.
+   Use USB CDC-ACM driver to enumerate multiple CDC devices on two controllers.

 Overview
 ********

 This sample app demonstrates use of a USB Communication Device Class (CDC) Abstract Control Model (ACM) driver provided by the Zephyr project.
+This sample configures two USB controllers and a total of 8 CDC devices.
+All CDC devices enumerate and a terminal program can connect to them.
+The debug console will update when a connection is established or disconnected.
+But the CDC devices do not echo characters back.
-Received data from the serial port is echoed back to the same port provided by this driver.
+This sample can be found under :zephyr_file:`samples/subsys/usb/cdc_multi` in the Zephyr project tree.

-This sample can be found under :zephyr_file:`samples/subsys/usb/cdc_acm` in the Zephyr project tree.
+This sample also performs a UART loopback test.
+Two UARTs are connected externally with HW flow control signals.
+The UART test thread will periodically send a message on both UARTs and confirm the message was received on both UARTs, and confirms the line control signals.

 Requirements
 ************